Kiprotich2019/Kiprotich2019/README.md

   <img src="https://github.com/Kiprotich2019/Kiprotich2019/blob/main/Images/Icons/Aron.png" width="200px" height="200px">
 </p>

-### Full-Stack Developer | Data Scientist | Machine Learning Engineer
+### Data Analyst | Data Scientist | Machine Learning Engineer

 *I create algorithms and models that help computers learn from data and make forecasts, resulting in valuable business insights.*

 ---
 ### Profile Summary

-As a data science and machine learning engineer with extensive experience in AWS cloud and DevOps, I am passionate about leveraging data and technology to drive business outcomes.
-I have a strong background in data analysis, statistics, and machine learning algorithms, and I am skilled in developing end-to-end data solutions that deliver insights and value to stakeholders.
+I am a passionate data science and machine learning engineer that enjoys using cutting edge tools and methods to produce tangible business outcomes.
+Having a strong background in statistics, machine learning techniques, and data analysis, my area of expertise is developing end-to-end data solutions that provide stakeholders with useful information.
 <br><br>
 I have worked on a wide range of projects, including predictive modeling, natural language processing, image recognition, recommendation systems, and DevOps automation.
 I am comfortable working with large datasets and developing scalable, cloud-based solutions that can handle complex data processing and analysis.
 <br><br>
-In addition to my data science and machine learning expertise, I am proficient in AWS cloud technologies and have experience working with DevOps tools and practices.
-I have a deep understanding of cloud-based data architectures and deployment strategies, as well as the ability to design and implement continuous integration and deployment pipelines using AWS services like CodeCommit, CodeBuild, CodeDeploy, and CodePipeline.
-<br><br>
-As a collaborator and team player, I am committed to driving results and delivering high-quality work that meets the needs of my clients and stakeholders.
-I am always eager to learn and stay up-to-date with the latest data science, cloud, and DevOps technologies, and I enjoy sharing my knowledge and expertise with others.
+I'm motivated by a common dedication to excellence as a collaborator and team member.
+I do best in settings where a range of opinions come together to inspire creativity and produce significant results.
+I make sure my skill set stays at the forefront of industry trends by consistently keeping up with the newest developments in cloud computing, DevOps, and data science.
 <b><b>
 I am dedicated to making an impact, with a focus on data science and machine learning.
-My portfolio, featuring my work and contributions, can be viewed on GitHub *(here, under [repositories](https://github.com/Bernado6tab=repositories))*.
+My portfolio, featuring my work and contributions, can be viewed on GitHub *(here, under [repositories](https://github.com/Kiprotich2019?tab=repositories))*.
 I am appreciative of chances to advance professionally, demonstrate my knowledge, and demonstrate my dedication to leaving a lasting impression.
-If you share my vision and wish to collaborate, feel free to reach out at 📫 benardkipngenoyegon@gmail.com
+If you share my vision and wish to collaborate, feel free to reach out at 📫 kiproticharon2019@gmail.com

 #### Professional Links: